Fire at city's mulch site forces its closure until further notice

-A fire at the city's mulch site has forced its closure, officials said Friday.
+A fire at the city's mulch site has forced its temporary closure, officials said Friday.

-The city's mulch site at 2100 N. 145th East Ave. "will be closed until further notice" to address a fire affecting mulch piles, according to a news release.
+The mulch site at 2100 N. 145th East Ave. "will be closed until further notice" to address a fire affecting mulch piles, according to a news release from the city.

 The Tulsa Fire Department is providing assistance at the scene.